DBaluxa/xjc-documentation-javadoc-plugin/README.md

 ## How to use

 ### Manual call in commandline
-If you want run it manually ensure jar class with plugin in run classpath and just add option `-XPluginDescriptionAnnotation`.
+If you want run it manually ensure jar class with plugin in run classpath and just add option `-XPluginDescriptionJavadoc`.
 F.e.:

     xjc -npa -no-header -d src/main/generated-java/ -p xsd.generated -XPluginDescriptionJavadoc scheme.xsd